Hurricane Florence Causes More Than 1.5 Million To Evacuate Carolinas

 All of these dire predictions are based on Florence remaining only a Category 4.
 It may very well strengthen into a Category 5 hurricane, reports Fox News.

-University of Georgia meteorologist Marshall Shepherd has a stern warning for anyone in the area: “If you are given an evacuation order, please comply immediately.”
+University of Georgia meteorologist Marshall Shepherd has a stern warning for anyone in the area.